Jarsky/Rustide/README.md

 Usage:
 -----------
-- Check the SET parameters at the start of the Rustide.bat file to customise your server.
+- Check the SET parameters at the start of the Rustide.bat file to customise your server.<br>
-	If backup is enabled "maxbackups" is how many backups it will keep in the folder.
-	The "backuploc" option is for backup location, you can change it to something like C:\RustBackup if you want or leave it as default for the Rustide folder.
+	If backup is enabled "maxbackups" is how many backups it will keep in the folder.<br> The "backuploc" option is for backup location, you can change it to something like C:\RustBackup if you want or leave it as default for the Rustide folder.<br>
-	****MULTIPLE SERVER BACKUPS****
+	****MULTIPLE SERVER BACKUPS****<br>
 	If you just want to use this script for update+backup, then just change "autostart" to no
-- Just run Rustide.bat when you're ready.
+- Just run Rustide.bat when you're ready. <br>
 - Want to run multiple servers?
-Just make multiple Rustide folders with different names (for seperate installs) or copy the Rustide.bat file and change "ident" to something meaningful for each server.
+Just make multiple Rustide folders with different names (for seperate installs) or copy the Rustide.bat file and change "ident" to something meaningful for each server.<br>

 Already have an Oxide modded server?

-- Run this script once then quit the server.
+- Run this script once then quit the server. <br>
 - Copy configuration files from your current server.
-Folders to copy are:
+Folders to copy are:<br>
 	\<rust>\RustDedicated_Data\Managed
 	\<rust>\server\my_server_identity